jakobkmar/KSpigot/readme.md

-livingEntity.isInWater // checks if both feet and head are in water livingEntity.isHeadInWater // checks if the head (eye location) is in water entity.isFeetInWater // checks if the feet are in water entity.isGroundSolid // checks if the entity stands on a solid material damageable.kill() // instantly kills the damageable livingEntity.heal() // sets the health to the maximum health (if given - else throws Exception) player.feed() // sets the players food level to 20
+livingEntity.isInWater // checks if both feet and head are in water livingEntity.isHeadInWater // checks if the head (eye location) is in water entity.isFeetInWater // checks if the feet are in water entity.isGroundSolid // checks if the entity stands on solid material damageable.kill() // instantly kills the damageable livingEntity.heal() // sets the health to the maximum health (if given - else throws Exception) player.feed() // sets the players food level to 20